The Mercy Vision

 Since our founding in 1957 as a K-8 school with the Sisters of St. Joseph from Chestnut Hill, Pennsylvania, Our Lady of Mercy School has lovingly placed students on their path to a purposeful life.
 From our simple beginning on Banner Avenue (near UNC School of the Arts), we have done all we can to meet the needs of our students.
 In those early years, we housed up to 340 students in the limited quarters at that location, having four trailers to hold the overflow.
 Mass was held in the basement of the auditorium during that time, for Our Lady of Mercy Church did not have its own building.

 The school moved from the Banner Avenue location to the renovated former Bishop McGuinness High School on Link Road in the fall of 2002.
-The church was then constructed next door and dedicated in 2006; the same year we added a PreK program.
+The church was then constructed next door and dedicated in 2006; that same year we added a Pre-K program.
 Though many things have changed over the years, our commitment to our purpose has not.

 Under the leadership of Sr. Geri Rogers, the last of the Sisters of St. Joseph on staff, our student population has grown wonderfully diverse, in keeping with our true Catholic heritage.